Mantle cell lymphoma: Chemotherapy

 Chemotherapy is widely used as frontline treatment, and often is not repeated in relapse due to side effects.
 Alternate chemotherapy is sometimes used at first relapse.
 For frontline treatment, CHOP with rituximab is the most common chemotherapy, and often given as outpatient by IV.
 A stronger chemotherapy with greater side effects (mostly hematologic) is HyperCVAD, often given in the hospital setting, with rituximab and generally to fitter patients (some of which are over 65).
 HyperCVAD is becoming popular and showing promising results, especially with rituximab.
 It can be used on some elderly (over 65) patients, but seems only beneficial when the baseline Beta-2-MG blood test was normal.
 It is showing better complete remissions (CR) and progression-free survival (PFS) than CHOP regimens.
 A less intensive option is bendamustine with rituximab.

 Second line treatment may include fludarabine, combined with cyclophosphamide and/or mitoxantrone, usually with rituximab.
 Cladribine and clofarabine are two other medications being investigated in MCL.
 A relatively new regimen that uses old medications is PEP-C, which includes relatively small, daily doses of prednisone, etoposide, procarbazine, and cyclophosphamide, taken orally, has proven effective for relapsed patients.
 According to Dr. John Leonard, PEP-C may have anti-angiogenetic properties, something that he and his colleagues are testing through an ongoing drug trial.

 Another approach involves using very high doses of chemotherapy, sometimes combined with total body irradiation (TBI), in an attempt to destroy all evidence of the disease.
 The downside to this is the destruction of the patient's entire immune system as well, requiring rescue by transplantation of a new immune system (hematopoietic stem cell transplantation), using either autologous stem cell transplantation, or those from a matched donor (an allogeneic stem cell transplant).
 A presentation at the December 2007 American Society of Hematology (ASH) conference by Christian Geisler, chairman of the Nordic Lymphoma Group claimed that according to trial results, mantle cell lymphoma is potentially curable with very intensive chemo-immunotherapy followed by a stem cell transplant, when treated upon first presentation of the disease.

-These results seem to be confirmed by a large trial of the European Mantle Cell Lymphoma Network indicating that induction regimens containing monoclonal antibodies and high dose ARA-C (Cytarabine) followed by ASCT should become the new standard of care of MCL patients up to approximately 65 years.
+These results seem to be confirmed by a large trial of the European Mantle Cell Lymphoma Network indicating that induction regimens containing monoclonal antibodies and high dose cytarabine followed by autologous stem cell transplantation should become the standard of care of MCL patients up to approximately 65 years of age.

 A study released in April 2013 showed that patients with previously untreated indolent lymphoma, bendamustine plus rituximab can be considered as a preferred first-line treatment approach to R-CHOP because of increased progression-free survival and fewer toxic effects.